3 minute read

 Just like any other marketing initiative, reporting and optimizing is key in understanding the success of your program.
 Especially now as influencer marketing is gaining traction and understanding in the C-suite, engagement metrics just won’t cut it.

-Brands need to partner with data-driven influencer marketing platforms that can provide influencers with the tools they need, track activity and conversions, manage payouts, as well as analyze trends and measure ROI.
+Brands need to partner with a data-driven influencer marketing platform that can provide influencers with the tools they need, track activity and conversions, manage payouts, as well as analyze trends and measure ROI.
 The ones that are able to automate emails, customize share links, and white-label their programs are the brands that will see the most success this year.

 3. Micro-influencers and customers win over celebrity endorsements